isomorphic-git/isomorphic-git/website/versioned_docs/version-1.x/statusMatrix.md

   ["g.txt", 1, 2, 3], // modified, staged, with unstaged changes
   ["h.txt", 1, 0, 1], // deleted, unstaged
   ["i.txt", 1, 0, 0], // deleted, staged
+  ["j.txt", 1, 2, 0], // deleted, staged, with unstaged-modified changes (new file of the same name)
+  ["k.txt", 1, 1, 0], // deleted, staged, with unstaged changes (new file of the same name)
 ]
 ```